October 15th, 2018 This article was written by one of the medical writers at Hair Loss In Women and has been reviewed by a medical doctor.

 Oral contraceptives are the most commonly prescribed treatment for the most common form of female hair loss, androgenetic alopecia.

 Oral contraceptives contain the hormones progestin.
-Some formulas include estrogen, which reduces the amount of androgens in the body.
-Reducing the amount of androgens can reduce hair loss.
+Some formulas include estrogen, which reduces the number of androgens in the body.
+Reducing the number of androgens can reduce hair loss.

 There are different types of birth control pills.
 Some birth control pills are low androgen index which will reduce hair loss.
 There are others that are high androgen index which would actually increase hair loss.

 Birth control pills are not without risk and may be too risky if you:

 - Are obese